GodaiAoki/watson-google-assistant/README.md

 [![Build Status](https://travis-ci.com/IBM/watson-google-assistant.svg?branch=master)](https://travis-ci.com/IBM/watson-google-assistant)

-# Create an Action for Google Assistant using Watson Assistant
+# Create an Action for Google Assistant using Watson Assistant for conversational actions

 This code pattern includes a Watson Assistant workspace to demonstrate an implementation of a retail agent that can ask for reservation schedules and specifics.
 To demonstrate how to test it with Google Assistant devices, we will setup a Google Action that calls out to our Node.js server which interacts with Watson Assistant.